Donders-Institute/bidscoin/docs/plugins.rst

 If a field is present in the metadata table and also in the metadata transferred by copymetadata, then the metadata table should take precedence (this should be implemented as such in the plugin), so that the user gets what he sees in the bidseditor (WYSIWYG).

-As can be seen in the API code snippet below (but aso see the default plugins for reference implementation), a BIDScoin plugin is a Python module with the following programming interface (functions):
+As can be seen in the API code snippet below (but also see the default plugins for reference implementation), a BIDScoin plugin is a Python module with the following programming interface (functions):

 .. code-block:: python3